boostercloud/booster/website/docs/06_graphql.md

 :::

 :::note
-You can disable the creation of the artifacts needed to manage subscriptions by using `config.enableSubscriptions=false`.
+You can disable the creation of all the infrastructure and functionality needed to manage subscriptions by setting `config.enableSubscriptions=false` in your `Booster.config` block
 :::